Beyond Simple Graphs: Neural Multi-Objective Routing on Multigraphs¶

 Ablation Study¶

-| Configuration | MGMOTSP HV (50) | Notes |
+| Configuration | MGMOTSP HV (50) | Description |

 |---|---|---|

-| GMS-DH (full) | 0.89 (FLEX2) | Learned edge selection + routing |
+| GMS-DH (Full) | 0.89 (FLEX2) | Learned edge selection + routing |

-| GMS-DH PP (pre-pruning) | 0.77 (FLEX2) | Pre-prune via linear scalarization; HV drops 14% |
+| GMS-DH PP (Pre-pruning) | 0.77 (FLEX2) | Pruning via linear scalarization; HV drops 14% |

-| GMS-DH Simple (simple pruning) | 0.83 (FLEX2 MGMOTSPTW) | Replace selection head with simple function; drops 7% |
+| GMS-DH Simple | 0.83 (FLEX2 MGMOTSPTW) | Selection head replaced by simple function; drops 7% |

-| MBM (pre-pruning) | 0.86–0.87 (FLEX2) | MatNet + pre-pruning; unstable performance |
+| MBM (Pre-pruning) | 0.86-0.87 (FLEX2) | MatNet + pre-pruning; unstable performance |

-Zero-Shot Generalization (200 nodes; trained on ≤100 nodes)¶
+Zero-Shot Generalization (200 nodes, trained on ≤100)¶

 | Problem | Method | HV (200 nodes) | Gap |